QuantEcon/lecture-python-intro/lectures/business_cycle.md

             'va':'center', 'ha':'center'}
 ```

+Now we can show some time series.

-Let's start with the United States
+Let's start with the United States.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()